 Queen’s University – Teaching Assistant

-Select Conference Papers
+Refereed Conference Papers

-C. C. Grant, T. M. C. Sears, J. Gibson, N. Kerr, D. Sinclair.
+C. C. Grant, T. M. C. Sears, J. Gibson, N. Kerr, and D. Sinclair.
 Quantity and Quality: Scaling Small Business for Large Constellations.
 Proceedings of the AIAA/USU Conference on Small Satellites, Logan, Utah, August 2019.

 T. M. C. Sears.
 Sail, Deployment, and Imaging Technology for a Nanosatellite Deorbit System Demonstration on CanX-7.
 M.A.Sc.
 Thesis, Space Flight Laboratory, Institute for Aerospace Studies, University of Toronto, Toronto, ON, November 2014 (advisor: Robert E. Zee)